 Sadness that Continues to Persist

-As mentioned before, it is normal to experience periods of sadness or generally unhappiness.
+As mentioned before, it is normal to experience periods of sadness or general unhappiness.
 However, if these feelings continue to persist for weeks or even months, then this may indicate you are suffering from depression.
 Along with sadness, you may also experience feelings of grief or hopelessness.

 Since depression can affect your appetite, another key sign is that you notice changes in your appetite.
 For some, this means eating too much or too little.
 Generally, individuals who feel withdrawn tend to eat too little since they have a decreased appetite that causes them to skip meals or forget to eat.
-On the other hand, those who have low self esteem or who dread the future tend to overeat as a way of coping.
+On the other hand, those who have low self-esteem or who dread the future tend to overeat as a way of coping.
 Both examples indicate that you may need to see a psychiatrist.